How to Add a New Search Site

 If you select one of the other 69 languages, results will primarily include pages from the selected language when possible.
 Display text will be in the selected language when localizations are available, and in English when they’re not available.

-Troubleshooting Tip: For non-English sites, some agencies opt to include the specific location of the language’s content (such as agency.gov/language or language.agency.gov) in their Domains to further refine the search results.
-Test the results for your non-English site with both the general agency.gov and the language-specific location to determine which setting gives you the best results.
+Troubleshooting Tip: For non-English sites, some agencies opt to include the specific location of the language’s content (such as example.gov/language or language.example.gov) in their Domains to further refine the search results.
+Test the results for your non-English site with both the general example.gov and the language-specific location to determine which setting gives you the best results.